sigilante/curriculum/hsl-2022.02/lesson-1.md

 #   Introduction to Computing
 ##  Hoon School Lesson –1

+---
+_Instructor notes:_
+- This lesson intends to get students excited about the arc and foundations of Urbit-style computing.
+Tell the historical parts with anecdotes.
+- There are many other examples of representation that can be brought forward, and you can engage the students in this.
+- Emphasize that they don't need to deeply understand the _mechanics_ of binary mathematics, Gödel numbering, assembler language, lambda calculus, etc., just how these concepts matter to the overall picture.

+---

+How does a machine “reason”?
+“Thou shalt not make a machine in the likeness of a human mind,” as _Dune_ has it.
+But the act of calculation, of computation, is universal to human experience, and it is only at strange extrema such as machine learning that we find representations beyond our grasp.

 Our objective in this lesson is to motivate why computers generally (and Urbit specifically) have the structure they do, and how to think about computation as an activity.

+1. Representations are interchangeable.
+2. Any computation requires a representation.
+3. Computation requires values, operations, and state.
+4. All of these can be represented unambiguously on the machine.
+5. Higher-level languages map to lower-level representations for the machine.

+Let's discuss what each of these principles means in practical terms.

+Computation = calculation

 ##  Numeric Representation

 From early in history, humans found the need to represent events and observations with number.
 One imagines our deep ancestors counting antelope, or days, or moons.
+The earliest physical structures remaining today are temples with alignment to solstices, physically embodying a computation.
 Later, they found themselves enumerating things that weren't stacks of discrete single units (like area, or fractions, or volume).

 1. Base-1:  tally marks as most primitive number
 2. Base-60:  highly divisible